 SYMBOL EXPLANATION

-Alternating current (AC):
+Alternating current (AC): AC is an electric current in which the flow of electric charge periodically reverses direction.

-\sim AC is an electric current in which the flow of electric charge periodically reverses direction.
+The Branch Control of the Control of Control

 Direct current (DC):

 === DC if the unidirectional flow or movement of electric charge carriers.

-Earth; ground:
+1 Earth; ground:

 A wiring terminal intended for connection of a Protective Earthing Conductor.

 Class II equipment:

 The method of protection against electric shock in the case of class II equipment is either double insulation or reinforced insulation.